matthew5025/polynomial-long-division/README.md

 # polynomial-long-division

-A simple application to perform Polynomial Log Divison in C#.
+A simple application to perform Polynomial Long Divison in C#.

-This uses the BigRational C# class, so the only limit should be a max x coeff of 2,147,483,647.
+This uses the BigRational C# class, so the only limit should be a max x power of 2,147,483,647.

 Input should be typed in this format